6.1.5 Child Protection Review Conference

 If parents and/or children do not wish to attend the conference they must be provided with full opportunities to contribute their views.
 The key social worker must facilitate this by:

-- Enabling the child or parent to write or tape or use drawings to represent their views;
+• Enabling the child or parent to write, record or use drawings to represent their views;

-All child protection conferences will be chaired by an Independent Reviewing Officer (IRO), accountable to the Director of Children’s Services.
+All child protection conferences will be chaired by a Child Protection Case Conference Chair, accountable to the Director of Children’s Services.
 S/he must not have or have had, operational or line management responsibility for the case.
 Wherever possible, the same person should also chair subsequent child protection reviews in respect of a specific child.

 The chair must meet with the family, child and key social worker prior to the conference to ensure they understand the purpose of the conference and how it will be conducted.